Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: MAIN ALGORITHM AND ITS ANALYSIS

 We outline our Total Projections (TP) method as a general method to find the scale invariant solution to an overdetermined system, through repeated projections.
 Our main method is given in \hyperref[algo:TPAlgoforMonteCarloMain]{algorithm \ref{algo:TPAlgoforMonteCarloMain}}, where we run through a trajectory sampled from the stationary distribution.
-This method calls as a subroutine \hyperref[algo:TPAlgoforMonteCarloSubroutine]{algorithm \ref{algo:TPAlgoforMonteCarloSubroutine}}\footnote{$\widetilde{V}$ in the algorithm is a random sample who's conditional expectation, given the start state, is $V$}, for a one step stochastic weight update.
+This method calls as a subroutine \hyperref[algo:TPAlgoforMonteCarloSubroutine]{algorithm \ref{algo:TPAlgoforMonteCarloSubroutine}}, for a one step stochastic weight update.
 This method is inspired by Randomized Kaczmarz (our main modifications are highlighted in \hyperref[appendix:Differences to traditional Kaczmarz Algorithm]{appendix \ref{appendix:Differences to traditional Kaczmarz Algorithm}}).
 We speed up the algorithm through a novel step size method \hyperref[section:StepSizeSeq]{(section \ref{section:StepSizeSeq})} and momentum \hyperref[section: Choice of Momentum in Total Projections]{(section \ref{section: Choice of Momentum in Total Projections})}.